-TFC offers genetic testing of embryos for the screening of chromosomal abnormalities and diagnosis of specific genetic conditions.
+TFAFC offers genetic testing of embryos for the screening of chromosomal abnormalities and diagnosis of specific genetic conditions.
 This testing is known as Pre-implantation Genetic Testing because it occurs prior to the transfer of an embryo.

 There are 2 types of testing:

 PGS (Pre-implantation Genetic Screening) screens for an abnormality in the number or arrangement of chromosomes, such as Down syndrome.

 PGD (Pre-implantation Genetic Diagnosis) identifies a specific genetic condition such a Cystic Fibrosis or Sickle Cell Anemia.